THE PERCH

 The walk to The Perch is an in-and-out, backtrack hike that is ideal for day hiking, but it can also be done as an easy overnight backpacking trip.
 This hike starts along the Richard Russell Scenic Highway and ascends approximately 800′ feet to a scenic overlook along the trail.
 There are spectacular views to the east, south and west from two rock outcroppings on the route.
 Both have campsites (but no water) nearby.

-- click to view a trail map of this area around Cowrock Mountain (password required)
+- click to view a trail map with campsites around Cowrock Mountain (password required)

-- click for Wolf Laurel Top to Unicoi Gap Profile Map (password required), Wolf Laurel Top to Chattahoochee Gap Trail Map (password required)
+- click for an ATC profile map from Wolf Laurel Top to Unicoi Gap (password required)

-- click for Georgia Appalachian Trail Overview Map (password required), Georgia Appalachian Trail Profile Map (password required)
+- click for a Georgia Appalachian Trail overview map (password required)

-- click to read an article about The Perch in Backpacker Magazine – Fall 2022
+- click to read an article about The Perch in Backpacker Magazine in the fall of 2022

 - click for more information on the Appalachian Trail